Jesus at the centre-3

 < Previous | Index | Next >

 This article is an extract from my short book, Jesus, Disciple, Mission, Church (JDMC).
 The bite-sized piece below is roughly two percent of the book.
-This completes the first chapter entitled Working together in six ways.
+This article continues our deeper look at the first forgotten way.

 More sections of JDMC